 In order to determine the 2020 best and worst cities for first-time homebuyers, Mortgage Research Center analyst collected data from the 100 most populated cities in the United States and compared the following dimensions (Quality of Life, Economic Wellness, and Affordability).

 We evaluated the strength of each city across those dimensions using 21 relevant variables, which are listed below with their corresponding weights.
-Metrics were gathered from a social media survey of Veterans and other similar studies.

 Each city was then scored and ranked in each of the 21 variables by multiplying the city’s rank by that variable’s weight.
 The final rankings were determined by the city’s total score, with the lowest score representing the best city for first-time homebuyers to live.